chucklapress/graphql_alexa_application/README.md

 ```

 ## Usage
-** Not to self when changing zip lambda inside gql directory execute new zip with zip -r ../zipname.zip *
+** corrected index not found error from .zipfile by ensuring npm init was run and node_modules were installed inside directory

 ```node
 node index.js
 ```